• Skip to primary navigation

 Why You'll Love This Recipe

-• Moist and Tender Pork Chops: The pork chops are seared to lock in juices, then finished in a flavorful garlic mushroom sauce with a splash of cream for silky smoothness.
+• Moist and Tender Pork Chops: The pan-fried pork chops are seared to lock in juices, then finished in a flavorful garlic mushroom sauce with a splash of cream for silky smoothness.

 • Easy One-Pan Meal: Minimal cleanup and straightforward cooking make it convenient for busy days.